From Heart-Healthy Lifestyles to Addressing Vitamin Deficiency, the Latest Research on Reducing Dementia Risk

-A report released this past fall by the World Health Organization (WHO) had a rather sobering prediction: the number of people with dementia is projected to rise 40 per cent — from 55 million to 78 million — by 2030.
+A report released last fall by the World Health Organization (WHO) had a rather sobering prediction: the number of people with dementia is projected to rise 40 per cent — from 55 million to 78 million — by 2030.

 And although aging is still the major risk factor, it’s worth noting that the agency reported so-called young-onset dementia — occurring in people under 65 — accounted for around 10 per cent of all dementia cases.

-Ominous outlook aside, the WHO did note that developing dementia isn’t inevitable, and risk factors can be reduced by controlling hypertension, diabetes, diet, depression, and the use of alcohol and tobacco, they said.
+Ominous outlook aside, the WHO did note that developing dementia isn’t inevitable, and risk factors can be reduced by controlling hypertension, diabetes, diet, depression, and the use of alcohol and tobacco.

 Here, we look at more interventions, which research since has revealed, that may also help reduce risk.

 Researchers say they’ve found a link between vitamin D deficiency and dementia risk.